walkerofmargins/alfred-slack-commands/README.md

 # alfred-slack-commands
-Alfred command to automate slack
+Alfred commands to automate slack

 Simple command using Applescript